Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 systemctl stop <UNIT>          # stop a unit systemctl restart <UNIT>       # restart a unit systemctl reload <UNIT>        # reload the unit configuration

+systemctl daemon-reload        # reload all service configurations (and remove remnants of old services)

 systemctl cat <UNIT>           # show the configuration file of the unit
 ```